grafana/mimir/docs/sources/architecture/distributor.md

 Remote write senders, such as Prometheus, can be configured in pairs, which means that metrics continue to be scraped and written to Grafana Mimir even when one of the remote write senders is down for maintenance or is unavailable due to a failure.
 We refer to this configuration as high-availability (HA) pairs.

-The distributor includes an HA Tracker.
+The distributor includes an HA tracker.
-When the HA Tracker is enabled, the distributor deduplicates incoming series from Prometheus HA pairs.
+When the HA tracker is enabled, the distributor deduplicates incoming series from Prometheus HA pairs.
 This enables you to have multiple HA replicas of the same Prometheus servers that write the same series to Mimir and then deduplicates the series in the Mimir distributor.

 For more information about HA deduplication and how to configure it, refer to [configure HA deduplication]({{< relref "../operating-grafana-mimir/configure-ha-deduplication.md" >}}).